-After the presence or absence of other drug compounds has been verified, the chromatoplate can be exposed to sulphuric acid staining for the detection of artesunate.
-For this, fill the 250-ml plastic beaker supplied with a 190 ml of methanol followed by 10 ml of concentrated sulphuric acid solution and mix gently.
-Allow the mix to cool down and submerge the chromatoplate into the staining solution using a pair of tweezers.
-Instantly remove the plate and let all surplus solution run down onto paper tissue.
-Wipe off residual liquid from the back of the plate and continue to dry off all staining solution on the hot plate supplied.
-During heating, all artesunate spots are gradually becoming visible at daylight.
-Use this method of detection for both, artesunate identification and quantification purposes.
-Note that the staining process is illustrated on page 26 of the main manual issued 2008.
+Further verification of drug identity and content can be achieved when immersing the iodine plate in ninhydrin staining solution.
+However, the staining result will be more pronounced when using a freshly developed plate without prior contact to iodine.
+For the staining, weigh in 3 g of ninhydrin (about 10 times a well-filled spatula) and dissolve in a mix of a 150 ml of methanol and 30 ml of glacial acetic acid.
+Submerge the iodine plate into the staining solution using a pair of tweezers.
+Instantly remove the plate again from the solution and let all surplus liquid run down onto paper tissue.
+Wipe off residual liquid from the back of the plate and continue to dry off all staining solution at full level of the hot plate supplied.
+During heating, all atenolol spots are gradually becoming visible at daylight after about one minute.
+Again, use this method of detection for both, atenolol identification and quantification purposes.
+The ninhydrin staining process is illustrated on page 26 of the main manual issued 2008.
+Note that skin contaminated with ninhydrin solution will be stained as well.
+However, this is not dangerous to health and the violet spots will disappear after about a day or two.